 Storage Tips

-Please do not freeze this boba coffee recipe.
+- Freeze: Please do not freeze this boba coffee recipe.
 Freezing it will ruin the texture, and it’s a waste.
 As you can see, the recipe is so simple you can make it whenever you want and enjoy the best flavors.

 Meal Prep

 Want to impress everyone with a boba coffee latte drink?
 You can meal prep this by brewing the coffee ahead of time.
-Then when you’re ready to serve it, you can mix everything together.
+Then, when you’re ready to serve it, you can mix everything together.
 It only takes a few minutes to get the boba pearls all ready, and doing this one step ahead will definitely save you time.

 FAQ

 Boba and bubbles are the same.
-It is called boba tea and bubble tea, but definitely, the same beverage, which is one that is made with tea, milk, and tapioca pearls.
+It is called boba tea and bubble tea, but definitely the same beverage, which is one that is made with tea, milk, and tapioca pearls.
 Whatever you want to call this drink, it has the same great taste.

 Recipe